-- 20.1 Candidate who qualifies for the award of the Degree (vide clause 19) having passed the examination in all the courses in his / her first appearance, within the specified minimum number of semesters and securing a CGPA not less than 8 shall be declared to have passed the examination in First Class with Distinction. - 20.2 Candidate who qualifies for the award of the Degree (vide clause 19) having passed the examination in all the courses within the specified maximum number of semesters (vide clause 2.1), securing a CGPA not less than 6.5 shall be declared to have passed the examination in First Class. - 20.3 All other candidates (not covered in clauses 20.1 and 20.2) who qualify for the award of the degree (vide Clause 19) shall be declared to have passed the examination in Second Class.
+- 20.1 Candidate who qualifies for the award of the Degree (vide clause 19) having passed the examination in all the courses in his / her first appearance, within the specified minimum number of semesters and securing a CGPA not less than 8 shall be declared to have passed the examination in the First Class with Distinction. - 20.2 Candidate who qualifies for the award of the Degree (vide clause 19) having passed the examination in all the courses within the specified maximum number of semesters (vide Karpagam Academy of Higher Education (Deemed to be University), Coimbatore 641 021 clause 2.1), securing a CGPA not less than 6.5 shall be declared to have passed the examination in the First Class.

+20.3 All other candidates (not covered in clauses 20.1 and 20.2) who qualify for the award of the degree (vide Clause 19) shall be declared to have passed the examination in the Second Class.